hashicorp/terraform/website/source/docs/providers/vsphere/index.html.markdown

 For additional information on roles and permissions, please refer to official VMware documentation.

-## Customizations
+## Virtual Machine Customization

-This provider use
-[customizations](https://pubs.vmware.com/vsphere-50/index.jsp#com.vmware.vsphere.vm_admin.doc_50/GUID-80F3F5B5-F795-45F1-B0FA-3709978113D5.html),
-this resource is used to configure guest operation system (Domain, hostname, etc..).
-The problem to work with this customizations are that only a certain OS are accepted.
-The list of accepted OS are [here](http://partnerweb.vmware.com/programs/guestOS/guest-os-customization-matrix.pdf)
+Guest Operating Systems can be configured using [customizations](https://pubs.vmware.com/vsphere-50/index.jsp#com.vmware.vsphere.vm_admin.doc_50/GUID-80F3F5B5-F795-45F1-B0FA-3709978113D5.html), in order to set things properties such as domain and hostname.
+This mechanism is not compatible with all operating systems, however.
+A list of compatible operating systems can be found [here](http://partnerweb.vmware.com/programs/guestOS/guest-os-customization-matrix.pdf)

-If the system are not in the list of the Supported OS, terraform will create a server but will fail with the following error
+If customization is attempted on an operating system which is not supported, Terraform will create the virtual machine, but fail with the following error message:

 ```
-Customization of the guest operating system 'debian6_64Guest' is not supported in this configuration.
-Microsoft Vista (TM) and Linux guests with Logical Volume Manager are supported only for recent ESX host and VMware Tools versions.
-Refer to vCenter documentation for supported configurations.
+Customization of the guest operating system 'debian6_64Guest' is not
+supported in this configuration.
+Microsoft Vista (TM) and Linux guests with
+Logical Volume Manager are supported only for recent ESX host and VMware Tools
+versions.
+Refer to vCenter documentation for supported configurations.  ```
 ```

+In order to skip the customization step for unsupported operating systems, use the `skip_customization` argument on the virtual machine resource.

 ## Acceptance Tests